-- 1. FDOT Structures Design Guidelines Chapter 10. - 2.
-Section 8.2 of this volume. - 3.
+1. FDOT Structures Design Guidelines - Chapter 10.

+- 2. Section 8.2 of this volume. - 3.
 The minimum clear width for new FDOT pedestrian bridges is: - a.
 On a pedestrian structure 8 feet. - b.
 On a shared use path structure 12 feet. - c.
 If the approach sidewalk or path is wider than these minimums, the clear width of the structure should match the approach width.
 The desirable clear width should include an additional 2-foot wide clear area on each side. - 4.
 Vertical clearance criteria shall be as per Chapter 2, Table 2.10.1 of this volume.
-Horizontal clearances shall take into affect future widening plans of the roadway below. - 5.
+Lateral offsets shall take into effect future widening plans of the roadway below. - 5.
 Ramps - a.
 Comply with ADA requirements.
-See the Production Support Office Accessibility Issues (ADA) Website: - b.
+See the Production Support Office - Accessibility Issues (ADA) Website - b.
 Ramps (routes with grades> 5%) should be provided at all pedestrian separation structures.
 When possible, stairways should be provided in addition to ramps. - c.
-Design ramps with the least possible grade, but in no case more than 8.33% and with 5 feet long, intermediate level platforms at a maximum 30inch rise.
+Design ramps with the least possible grade, but in no case more than 8.33% and with 5 feet long, intermediate level platforms at a maximum 30-inch rise.
 Provide level platforms 5 feet long at the top of the ramp and 6 feet long at the bottom. - d.
-Provide full-length pedestrian ADA handrails on both sides of pedestrian ramps.
+Provide full-length pedestrian ADA handrails on both sides of pedestrian ramps. - 6.
+Fencing/Railing - a.

-6. Fencing/Railing

-- a.
 Provide fencing/railing options in accordance with the SDG Chapter 10. - b.
+Refer to Chapter 2, Figures 2.12.11 and 2.12.12 for vehicular fencing options.

+- c.
 Provide full or partial screening on pedestrian bridges crossing FDOT right of way in order to reduce the likelihood of objects being dropped or thrown onto the roadway below.
-See Figure 8.7.1 for example of full screening. - c.
-Pedestrian bridges on FDOT right of way but not crossing FDOT right of way are not required to be screened. - d.
-Check with local authorities for guidance on screening for FDOT pedestrian bridges crossing local rights of way. - e.
+See Figure 8.7.1 for example of full screening. - d.
+Pedestrian bridges on FDOT right of way but not crossing FDOT right of way are not required to be screened. - e.
+Check with local authorities for guidance on screening for FDOT pedestrian bridges crossing local rights of way. - f.
 The use of chain link fence on ramps of the pedestrian bridges will be determined on a project-by-project basis.